 They found that if they could keep patients in what they termed “nutritional ketosis”, then they could achieve remission in some patients.
-Nutritional ketosis differs from simply measuring blood ketone levels, instead it measures the ratio between blood glucose and blood ketones.
-I’ve written in more detail here about it.
+Nutritional ketosis differs from simply measuring blood ketone levels, instead, it measures the ratio between blood glucose and blood ketones.

 Here’s the rough breakdown of what I consumed:

-- Day 3 – 1 avocado (with Himalayan sea salt + apple cider vinegar) + 1 tablespoon of coconut oil
+- Third-Day – 1 avocado (with Himalayan sea salt + apple cider vinegar) + 1 tablespoon of coconut oil

-- Day 4 – 2 avocados (again with Himalayan sea and apple cider vinegar) + 1 tablespoon of coconut oil + 1 tablespoon of MCT oil (C8)
+- Fourth Day – 2 avocados (again with Himalayan sea and apple cider vinegar) + 1 tablespoon of coconut oil + 1 tablespoon of MCT oil (C8)

-You can see I didn’t adhere strictly to the fast mimicking diet, and was generally under the prescribed amount of calories.
-But was far in excess of a simple water fast.
+You can see I didn’t adhere strictly to the fast mimicking diet and was generally under the prescribed amount of calories.
+But, despite the lack of full compliance with the fast mimicking diet, I was still far in excess of a simple water fast.

 From the end of day 1, my ketones were elevated (no doubt helped by the MCT oil).
-Highest they reached was about 4.4mmol/L, with blood glucose simultaneously at 2.8mmol/L.
+The highest they reached was about 4.4mmol/L, with blood glucose simultaneously at 2.8mmol/L.

 The measurement of blood ketones and blood glucose come in useful for 3 main things: